-Also if you work in a place that has candles or serves flaming shots then obviously having a means to light them will be a lot easier than rubbing some sticks together and hoping for the best.
+Also if you work in a place that has candles or serves flaming shots then obviously having the means to light them will be a lot easier than rubbing some sticks together and hoping for the best.

 This one is pretty well self-explanatory.
 You can tell a guest the time if they ask, see how long until your break or finishing time, track meal times if necessary or if your section has reservations you know when they will be arriving.

-Comfortable non slip shoes
+Comfortable non-slip shoes

-You will be on your feet and moving around for the majority of your shift so investing in some comfortable non slip shoes is a must if you want to leave work with non blistered/sore feet, or without slipping over and perhaps doing some serious damage.
+You will be on your feet and moving around for the majority of your shift so investing in some comfortable non-slip shoes is a must if you want to leave work with non-blistered/sore feet, or without slipping over and perhaps doing some serious damage.
 For me, having a good pair of shoes makes a significant impact on how efficiently and quickly I can move around a restaurant without any pain or slipping over and busting myself up.

-How would you feel if you were out at a restaurant and your server came up to you and smelt badly?
+How would you feel if you were out at a restaurant and your server came up to you and smelled bad?
 Your probably not going to have an entirely enjoyable experience and your probably not going to say anything because it’s not a topic which has an easy approach to talk about without either upsetting someone, embarrassing them, or having an extremely awkward moment.
 This is one thing that I fear the most because I would be so embarrassed if someone told me that I had an odor problem… especially someone who I’m serving.

-If you’re a smoker or if you had a break to eat before you get back into your section it’s always good to come back not smelling like an ash tray or the tuna sandwich you just ate (sorry for the tuna lovers out there but I’m just not a fan:)).
+If you’re a smoker or if you had a break to eat before you get back into your section it’s always good to come back not smelling like an ashtray or the tuna sandwich you just ate (sorry for the tuna lovers out there but I’m just not a fan:)).
 I recommend mints over gum because chewing gum at a table is not a good look nor is it appropriate.

 A great attitude